adtork/MSEE-Hairpin-Design-Considerations/README.md

  - Less visability into vHubs since they are MSFT managed Vnets

 # Conclusion
-The above are design alternatives to direct traffic for intra and inter region designs using ExpressRoute.
-The old approaches of doing a "summary route" for intra region and "bow-tie" for inter-region should be discourgaged because traffic still hairpins at the MSEE which adds latency and is discouraged moving forward.
+The aforementioned outlines various design alternatives for directing traffic in both intra and inter-region designs utilizing ExpressRoute.
+Traditional methodologies such as implementing a 'summary route' for intra-region configurations and a 'bow-tie' for inter-region configurations should be discouraged.
+These approaches result in traffic continuing to hairpin at the MSEE, and increase load on the express-route gateway.
+As a result, these methods are not recommended for future deployments, and are discouraged moving forward!